-17.19 For each batch of drug product, there should be an appropriate laboratory determination of satisfactory conformity to its finished product specification prior to release.
+17.18 For each batch of medicines, there should be an appropriate laboratory determination of satisfactory conformity to its finished product specification prior to release.

-17.20 Products failing to meet the established specifications or any other relevant quality criteria should be rejected.
+17.19 Products failing to meet the established specifications or any other relevant quality criteria should be rejected.